Know your site's AI Spam Score before Google finds it

 The June 2026 Spam Update changed the math

-On June 24, 2026 Google began rolling out a global spam update, completing it by June 27.
+On June 24, 2026 Google began rolling out a global spam update, completing it by June 26 (per Google's Search Status Dashboard).
 It sharpened automated detection of spam-policy violations — with scaled content abuse (mass-produced, low-value pages, typically AI-generated) squarely in scope.

 Weeks earlier, on May 15, 2026, Google rewrote its spam policies to explicitly name manipulation of AI search responses (AI Overviews / AI Mode) as spam — the first time AI manipulation was written into policy.